faketechlabsberlin/st21-stress-tracker/Blogpost.README.md

-* 85.3% says that stress has a big impact on their daily lives
+* 85.3% say that stress has a big impact on their daily lives
 * Two key groups: Group A wants to analyze & better understand why they’re stressed; Group B wants to reduce their stress levels

 Based on the results, the UX track further went into creating the [user personas](https://miro.com/app/board/o9J_lBJW7fo=/) and developed a [scenario](https://miro.com/app/board/o9J_lAADQNw=/) to better understand the potential target group.